What is a theme? Your theme sets the overall look of your Citizen Space consultations.

 If you want to add an image that has text on it, we recommend you use the 'one or more logos' option (see below) rather than choosing to add it as a full-width consultation banner.

-There are a few important things to consider when choosing a suitable banner image, like size and copyright - please read this article for more pointers.
+Note: There are a few important things to consider when choosing a suitable banner image, like size and copyright - find out how to make images look great in Citizen Space for more pointers.

 There are listing options for open/closed/forthcoming consultations for the hub that include an image for each consultation.
 If you are using one of these listings on your hub it is possible that the consultation banner image you select will appear as the image within the list on the Consultation Hub.
 For more information on how to set images for these listing options, please have a read of this article.
 If you're interested on how to configure your hub to add images to the listings, please get in touch with your account manager.